 mDesign focuses on making functional, affordable, and high-quality products.
 They have a variety of water-resistant shower curtain liners in different sizes and colors.

 Their eco-friendly shower curtains are made with cotton yarns and a tight weave to provide a firm, smooth texture that is made to withstand damp, moisture-rich bathrooms.

 Do not tumble dry; ensure you wash with cold water or gentle temperature to avoid shrinking.

 YoKii extra long elegant shower curtain is made of a cotton and linen blend.
 It has the latest waterproof coat on both sides.

 It is wrinkle-free, plastic-free, waterproof, and heavy-weight, so it hangs nicely and in place.
 In addition, it is easy to install and clean, plus at an exceptionally good price.

 Pros of eco-friendly shower curtains:

-- One-time investment – while being more expensive, you can consider it as a one-time investment.
-You will buy this one curtain, but it can last you many, many years if you take good care of it.
+- One-time investment – while being more expensive, you can consider it a one-time investment.
+You will buy a sustainable and pricier curtain, but it can last many years if you take good care of it.

-- Sustainable materials – The curtain is made sustainably, with eco-friendly materials.
+- Sustainable materials – The eco-friendly shower curtains are made with sustainable materials.